Berlin river cruise: Should you book a Spree boat tour?

 So, after writing down the boat tour itinerary, the famous sights, and what to expect from it, it’s time to write my opinion about it.

 Overall, it was an enjoyable experience for one more reason: the boat was clean, tidy, and spacious enough to accommodate everyone.
-Moreover, the personnel was professional, which is always a big plus in tourist activities.
+Moreover, the personnel were professional, which is always a big plus in tourist activities.

 Even for me, who calls Berlin home, it was a fun activity, and I definitely recommend it to my readers.
 It’s a unique thing to do in Berlin, and the cost is fair.